Raijeee/SleepSync/README.md

 ```
 This is the setup for the hashing and encryption of the passwords and inserted inputs.
 With the "from passlib.context import CryptContext" I was able to utilize the library to its fullest extent.

+Perhaps this was the most confusing part of this project.
+I firstly had to understand what hashing and encrypting meant, which led me to a few videos on the internet and guidance from my teacher during class.
+I also had to understand how to create a hashing function within python, which my teacher explained step by step, which helped me tremendously.

 ### Encrypting the password

 ```.py